 The only thing that could possibly be better than soaking in hot springs bathtubs amidst redrocks, would be soaking in said hot springs while enjoying music from local folk, rock, and blues musicians for the entire 24th of July weekend.
-Talia Keys & The Love, TAARKA, Jeff Austin Band, STONEFED, The Railsplitters, Hot Buttered Rum, The Grant Farm, and many other musicians think so too, and will be playing at this year’s Mystic Hot Springs Music Festival, July 21-24.
+Check This Out because famous personalities like Talia Keys & The Love, TAARKA, Jeff Austin Band, STONEFED, The Railsplitters, Hot Buttered Rum, The Grant Farm, and many other musicians think so too, and will be playing at this year’s Mystic Hot Springs Music Festival, July 21-24.
 The four-day festival is dedicated to celebration of life and the exchange of ideas.
 See the full lineup here.

 Mystic Hot Springs, a Southern Utah refuge owned by “Mystic Mike” Ginsburg, is hosting the 11th annual summer festival (and third official year as the Mystic Hot Springs Music Festival).
 Mystic Mike, who once designed graphics and video animation for the Grateful Dead, has also hosted over a thousand shows on his hot spring-laden 120-acre property in Monroe, UT, just 150 miles south of SLC.
 Participants can camp on the property, purchase food from a few healthy food trucks, and in addition to enjoying the music, attend a variety of workshops including Acro yoga 101, Thai Yoga Massage, and a Circ-us Flash Mob.